0xNgoo/Catalyze/README.md

 The platform is built with a focus on accessibility, performance on low-end devices, and robust offline capabilities.

+## Problem Statement

+In emerging markets, millions of people remain excluded from traditional investment opportunities due to:

+- **High Minimum Investment Requirements**: Conventional investment platforms require amounts that are out of reach for many.
+- **Limited Access to Financial Services**: Many are unbanked or underbanked with few pathways to build wealth.
+- **Complex User Interfaces**: Existing crypto platforms are too technical and intimidating for beginners.
+- **Device & Connectivity Limitations**: Many users rely on low-end smartphones with unreliable internet connections.
+- **Financial Literacy Barriers**: Lack of accessible education about investing and financial concepts.
+- **Trust Deficit**: Uncertainty and mistrust in financial systems, especially digital ones.

+Catalyze addresses these challenges directly by providing a secure, accessible micro-investment platform that works on low-end devices, functions offline, educates users, and enables investments with minimal amounts of capital through the Stellar blockchain.

 ## Key Features

 - **Micro-Investments**: Invest very small sums of money in cryptocurrencies and